midhunkalarikkal/FullDomain/Notes/Nodejs.md

 Initially, the project was named "WebJS" because Ryan believed he was creating it primarily for building web servers.
 However, he later realized that it could be used for much more than just web servers, so he renamed it to Node.js to reflect its broader capabilities.

 At the time, most servers were blocking in nature, which led Ryan to start developing Node.js as a non-blocking, event-driven runtime to handle asynchronous operations efficiently.

+So node.js is single threaded by default when there is only synchrnous code, but it is multi threaded when it have asynchrnous code because  it will use libuv to run the asynchronous code and then libuv will use thread pool.

+`Worker Threads` Starting with Node.js 10.5.0, we can explicitly create multiple threads using the worker_threads module if you need true multi-threading for JavaScript code execution.

 2009
 ------